 As a group of friends, roommates, or as a family, choose a time to share your gratitude with each other.
 You’ll not only get the benefits of more positive thinking pathways, but you’ll also foster closeness with the people you live/work with.

-11) Combine gratitude and forgiveness.
 You can carry around a lot of stress – even unconsciously – from anger and hurt.
-To practice a combo gratitude and forgiveness, write down something that’s hurt you, or maybe just acknowledge some of your anger or pain.
+To practice a combination gratitude and forgiveness, write down something that’s hurt you, or maybe just acknowledge some of your anger or pain.
 Feel the negative emotion, then find a way the situation that caused it benefited you or shaped you into who you are today, and let the negativity go.
 Again, this is so powerful that it’s a component of 40 Years Of Zen.
 Forgiveness has a profound effect on boosting your alpha brain waves – the brain waves associated with a calm, focused mental state.

 Gratitude is a daily practice, similar to meditation.
 Like meditation, it becomes more natural over time.